Micro and Macro Economy in 2022

 Globalization has led to a more connected world.
 Our planet’s population is growing at an alarming rate.

-According to the World Bank, population growth is expected to slow down shortly, but there will still be a massive increase in the world’s population over the next 20 years.
+According to the World Bank, population growth is expected to slow down shortly, but the world’s population will still massively increase over the next 20 years.

 How can we prepare?

-The best way to ensure your company can meet this demand is by increasing your workforce.
+Increasing your workforce is the best way to ensure your company can meet this demand.

 Increasing the number of people who work at a company will help you cope with the upcoming increase in demand and give you a competitive advantage.

 People are increasingly seeking jobs in other countries.
-Companies that are prepared for this will find it easier to hire foreign talent and develop a globalized workforce.
+Companies that are prepared for this will find hiring foreign talent and developing a globalized workforce easier.

 The macroeconomic outlook for 2022

-This year is going to be a huge year for the macroeconomy.
-We’re going to see many changes that will have a major impact on how people live.
+This year is going to be a huge year for the macro economy.
+Many changes will have a major impact on people’s lives.

 It’s important to understand the current macroeconomy before looking into the future.